 The best credit card with no late fees is the Upgrade Visa® Card with Cash Rewards because it offers 1.5% cash back on all purchases and has a $0 annual fee.
 Cardholders also earn a $200 bonus after opening a Rewards Checking account and making 3 debit card transactions within 60 days of getting the Upgrade Credit Card.

-It’s worth noting that a late fee isn’t the worst thing about being late on a credit card payment.
+A late fee isn’t the worst thing about being late on a credit card payment.
 Late fees can be steep, but late credit card payments can also get reported to the credit bureaus.
 A payment that’s 30 days late – meaning you’ve missed two due dates – could have a significant impact on your credit score.
 That’s true even if you have excellent credit and you’ve never missed a payment in your life.
-A missed payment stays on your report for 7 years, though your score should gradually bounce back, depending on the rest of your financial picture.
+A missed payment stays on your credit report for 7 years, though your credit score should gradually bounce back, depending on the rest of your financial picture.